 The Power of Interactive Marketing Content to Attract & Convert Customers

-With the majority of businesses -- including 89% of start-ups -- now using content marketing as a strategic marketing approach, the race is on to create content that helps your business stand out from the crowd.
+According to a WP Curve (since purchased by GoDaddy) study, 89% of start-ups use content marketing as a strategic marketing approach.
+Now more than ever, the race is on to create content that helps your business stand out from the crowd.

-But beyond creating clever, high-visibility video campaigns that generally only the largest brands can pull off, how does the average business differentiate itself?
+But aside from creating clever, high-visibility multi-media campaigns that generally only a few lucky brands can pull off successfully, how does the average business differentiate itself?